Azure-Samples/hdinsight-aks/flink/VectorLoggingDemo/README.md

-## Using a combination of Vector.dev (a logging agent), Azure HDInsight Kafka and Azure HDInsight Flink on AKS can provide a hugely cost effective and powerful logging solution worth looking at the following diagram:
+## Using a combination of Vector.dev (a logging agent), Azure HDInsight Kafka and Azure HDInsight Flink on AKS to store logs in Iceberg format can provide a hugely cost effective and powerful logging solution worth looking at the following diagram:

 ![image](https://github.com/Baiys1234/hdinsight-aks/assets/35547706/f0ce02d0-1293-427c-916d-500aa4e3a833)

 Logs coming from a source to Azure HDInsight Kafka.
-Flink reads the data from Azure HDInsight Kafka and allows you to run queries on the data and then the data back to ADLSgen2 in a format suitable for long time storage and querying.
+Flink reads the data from Azure HDInsight Kafka and allows you to run queries on the data and then the data back to ADLSgen2 in a Iceberg format table suitable for long time storage and querying.

 ## Prerequisites